What qualifications does a CFO need, when does your company need a full-time CFO, and where can you find one?

 In addition to education and certifications, a CFO must also possess:

-- Communication Skills: The CFO must be able to deftly communicate with internal and external stakeholders in a confident, transparent, personable manner that’s void of accounting jargon in order to ensure messaging is fully understood and embraced.
+- Communication Skills: The CFO must be able to deftly communicate with internal and external stakeholders in a confident, transparent, personable manner that’s void of accounting jargon to ensure messaging is fully understood and embraced.

-- Operational Mindset: A CFO needs to have deep knowledge of how each area of the company impacts each area of the income statement and balance sheet in order to know what levers to pull in any given situation.
+- Operational Mindset: A CFO needs to have deep knowledge of how each area of the company impacts each area of the income statement and balance sheet to know what levers to pull in any given situation.
 This is critical in their ability to partner with other functional leaders to drive EBITDA.

 - Technology Comfortability: Technology, especially that related to employee or plant efficiency, is increasingly coming under the purview of the CFO.
 A CFO doesn’t need to be an IT savant, but they must be comfortable with exploring and evaluating new technology as it comes available.

-- Strategic and Analytical: The CFO is an innately strategic role (as it is forward-looking); however, an analytical mindset is also required to be able to adequately evaluate the long-term strategic options.
+- Strategic and Analytical: The CFO is an innately strategic role (as it is forward-looking); however, an analytical mindset is also required to be able to adequately evaluate long-term strategic options.

 - Relationship Builder: Internally, a CFO has to build relationships with other functional departments and leaders to accomplish goals.
 Externally, CFOs are the key communicator of business performance to investors, bankers, board members, and other key stakeholders.
 They must build relationships with these constituents to establish mutual trust.
 Some CFOs also engage with key customers, vendors, and community leaders to ensure company success across the broader ecosystem and in negotiating complex contracts.

-- M&A deal Maker: A strong CFO will take the lead in vetting acquisition targets and negotiating the deal to ensure a smooth integration and exceptional ROI.
+- M&A deal Maker: A strong CFO will take the lead in vetting acquisition targets and negotiating the deal to ensure smooth integration and exceptional ROI.

 - Growth Mindset: Rather than simply analyzing an opportunity for why it may be too risky, good CFOs have a growth mindset and first analyze the opportunity for why it should be done.
-What is the ROI on the opportunity?
+What is the ROI of the opportunity?
 What priority should be assigned to the opportunity?
 What could be done to increase the ROI by decreasing aspects of risk?

-- Innovator: Related to growth mindset, is the need for the CFO to be a champion of innovation in product, process, and people (in addition to technology).
+- Innovator: Related to a growth mindset, is the need for the CFO to be a champion of innovation in product, process, and people (in addition to technology).

-- Education and Experience: In terms of years of experience, it depends on the size of the organization, but most will expect a minimum of 15 years’ experience across a broad spectrum of financial roles (i.e. financial analysis, accounting, treasury, etc.) with at least 5 of these years in a senior executive financial role.
+- Education and Experience: In terms of years of experience, it depends on the size of the organization, but most will expect a minimum of 15 years of experience across a broad spectrum of financial roles (i.e. financial analysis, accounting, treasury, etc.) with at least 5 of these years in a senior executive financial role.
 This ensures the CFO has a competent base of knowledge required for the role.